Russo-Ukrainian war: Independent Ukraine and the Orange Revolution

 After the dissolution of the Soviet Union (USSR) in 1991, Ukraine and Russia maintained close ties.
-In 1994, Ukraine agreed to accede to the Treaty on the Non-Proliferation of Nuclear Weapons as a non-nuclear-weapon state.
-Former Soviet nuclear weapons in Ukraine were removed and dismantled.
+In 1994, Ukraine signed the Treaty on the Non-Proliferation of Nuclear Weapons and agreed to give up the former Soviet nuclear weapons in Ukraine.
 In return, Russia, the United Kingdom, and the United States agreed to uphold the territorial integrity and political independence of Ukraine through the Budapest Memorandum on Security Assurances.
-In 1999, Russia was one of the signatories of the Charter for European Security, which "reaffirmed the inherent right of each and every participating State to be free to choose or change its security arrangements, including treaties of alliance, as they evolve."
+In 1997, Russia signed the NATO-Russia founding act, which stated among other things that "NATO and Russia do not consider each other as adversaries."
+In 1999, Russia was one of the signatories of the Charter for European Security, which guaranteed the right of each state "to choose or change its security arrangements" and to join alliances if they wish.
 In the years after the dissolution of the USSR, several former Eastern Bloc countries joined NATO, partly in response to regional security threats involving Russia such as the 1993 Russian constitutional crisis, the War in Abkhazia (1992–1993) and the First Chechen War (1994–1996).
-Russian leaders described this expansion as a violation of Western powers' informal assurances that NATO would not expand eastward.
+Putin said Western powers broke promises not to let any Eastern European countries join.

 The 2004 Ukrainian presidential election was controversial.
 During the election campaign, opposition candidate Viktor Yushchenko was poisoned by TCDD dioxin; he later accused Russia of involvement.
-In November, Prime Minister Viktor Yanukovych was declared the winner, despite allegations of vote-rigging by election observers.
-During a two-month period which became known as the Orange Revolution, large peaceful protests successfully challenged the outcome.
-After the Supreme Court of Ukraine annulled the initial result due to widespread electoral fraud, a second round re-run was held, bringing to power Yushchenko as president and Yulia Tymoshenko as prime minister, and leaving Yanukovych in opposition.
-The Orange Revolution is often grouped together with other early-21st century protest movements, particularly within the former USSR, known as colour revolutions.
-According to Anthony Cordesman, Russian military officers viewed such colour revolutions as an attempt by the US and European states to destabilise neighbouring countries and undermine Russia's national security.
-Russian President Vladimir Putin accused organisers of the 2011–2013 Russian protests of being former advisors to Yushchenko, and described the protests as an attempt to transfer the Orange Revolution to Russia.
-Rallies in favour of Putin during this period were called "anti-Orange protests".
+Viktor Yanukovych was declared the winner, despite allegations of vote-rigging by election observers.
+During a two-month period which became known as the Orange Revolution, large peaceful protests successfully challenged the outcome, and the Supreme Court of Ukraine annulled the result due to widespread electoral fraud.
+A re-run election was won by Yushchenko, leaving Yanukovych in opposition.
+The Orange Revolution is often grouped with other early-21st century protest movements within the former USSR, known as colour revolutions.
+According to Anthony Cordesman, Russian military officers viewed such colour revolutions as attempts by the US and European states to undermine Russia.

+Russo-Georgian War

-At the 2008 Bucharest summit, Ukraine and Georgia sought to join NATO.
-The response among NATO members was divided; Western European countries opposed offering Membership Action Plans (MAP) in order to avoid antagonising Russia, while US President George W. Bush pushed for their admission.
-NATO ultimately refused to offer Ukraine and Georgia MAPs, but also issued a statement agreeing that "these countries will become members of NATO".
-Putin voiced strong opposition to Georgia and Ukraine's NATO membership bids.
-By January 2022, the possibility of Ukraine joining NATO remained remote.
+At the 2008 Bucharest summit, Ukraine and Georgia sought to join NATO, but NATO members were split.
+Western European countries opposed offering Membership Action Plans (MAP) to Ukraine and Georgia, fearing it would unsettle Russia.
+NATO refused to offer Ukraine and Georgia MAPs, but also issued a statement agreeing that "these countries will become members of NATO" at some point.
+Putin strongly opposed their NATO membership bids.

+Russia invaded Georgia in August 2008 and took control of the breakaway regions of Abkhazia and South Ossetia, demonstrating Russia's willingness to use military force to attain its political objectives.
+Political scientist Paul D'Anieri says the United States "was accused of appeasement and naivete" over its reaction to the invasion.
+The West's weak response in 2008—and later in 2014—contributed to Russia's assessment of Western warnings against 2022 invasion as not serious, and, according to political scientist Samuel Ramani, encouraged further Russian aggression.

+Yanukovych won the 2010 Ukrainian presidential election.